 A dog will wag its tail for a person or another dog.
 It may also wag its tail for a cat, or other animal.
 But when the dog is by itself, it does not tend to wag its tail to any lifeless object.
 If you give him food, the dog will wag its tail to express its gratitude to you.
 However if a dog walks into a room and finds a full bowl, it will approach and eat the food but with no wagging.
 This is an indication that tail-wagging is meant as communication or language.

 Tail wagging is a completely social gesture.
 In some ways, it serves the same functions as a human smile.
 Tail movement is quite expressive.
 A loosely wagging tail communicates friendliness and some excitement; one held low can also be indicating fear or anxiety.
-Although most tail-wagging dogs have good intentions, aggressive dogs may also wag their tails.
-Threatening or aggressive dogs will wag their tails more rapidly at the tip and hold their tails high.
+Although most tail-wagging dogs have good intentions, challenging dogs may also wag their tails. challenging or aggressive dogs will tend to hold their tails high and stiff and wag their tails only at the tip.
+However for some breeds of dog this manner of tail carriage and movement is unavoidable due to selective breeding for this look, for example the Husky or Akita, this can cause confusion or apprehension in dogs they are interacting with and can elicit a defensive response by approaching dogs to what may be perceived as threatening body language which in reality is not.

 Ears come in different shapes and sizes with some types being harder to read than others.
 Dogs with long drooping ears present a greater challenge than dogs with prick ears, because when a pair of drooping ears lift up and forward, it’s very subtle.
 On the other hand, when pricked or “wolf-shaped” the movement is easier to see.